 Swap chicken for turkey at a 1:1 ratio.
 Three cups of shredded leftover turkey.
 The key difference is the turkey’s flavor profile — it’s slightly richer and more savory than chicken, which means it actually benefits from the white wine and from using turkey drippings or turkey stock instead of chicken broth if you have them.

 Mix and match with other Thanksgiving leftovers.
 Roasted vegetables from the holiday can go directly into the filling — roasted carrots, roasted sweet potato, even stuffing mixed into the filling is surprisingly good.
-The pot pie is forgiving.
-It takes whatever you have.

 Creative Ways to Use Thanksgiving Leftovers